Gigantis, the Fire Monster

 Gigantis, the Fire Monster is a 1959 kaiju film directed by Motoyoshi Oda and Hugo Grimaldi, with special effects by Eiji Tsuburaya.
 It is an American re-edited English dubbed version of Toho Co., Ltd.'s 1955 Japanese film Godzilla Raids Again, the second entry in the Godzilla franchise.
-In the film, two prehistoric “fire monsters” called Gigantis and Anguirus emerge from their slumber to resume an ancient rivalry that cultivates in a decisive battle in Japan.
+In the film, two prehistoric "fire monsters" called Gigantis and Anguirus emerge from their slumber to resume an ancient rivalry that culminates in a decisive battle in Japan.

 After acquiring the North American rights, the American producers planned to produce a new film titled The Volcano Monsters that would be centered around the Japanese monster footage.
-Despite a completed script and cooperation from Toho (who shipped the monster suits for additional filming), the project was cancelled after funding fell through with AB-PT Pictures Corp.
+Despite a completed script and cooperation from Toho (who shipped the monster suits for additional filming), the project was cancelled after funding fell through with AB-PT Pictures.
 Instead, the Japanese film was dubbed to English.
 Grimaldi served as director and editor for the dubbed version.

-The film was released in the United States on May 21, 1959, four years after Godzilla Raids Again was released in Japan by Toho.
+The film was released in the United States on May 21, 1959, 4 years after Godzilla Raids Again was released in Japan by Toho.